 This is not how education should be.
 This is not how we fulfil society’s hopes and dreams for our children.
 Things have to change.
 The humanity has to brought back into accountability and the well-being of every teacher and school leader is considered an utmost priority.

-That’s why next year, we will be hosting our second annual “Education for the Soul” Conference designed to explore ways of leading that can help leaders to stay connected with their values, keep their hope alive and develop ways of leading that can support them in their role, in amidst the challenging context in which school leaders now have to operate.
+That’s why on October 18th 2018, we will be hosting our second annual “Education for the Soul” Conference designed to explore ways of leading that can help leaders to stay connected with their values, keep their hope alive and develop ways of leading that can support them in their role, in amidst the challenging context in which school leaders now have to operate.

 “Education for the Soul” 2018 will feature a new selection of expert speakers and workshop hosts, who will be sharing their insights into how school leaders can look after their own well-being, get the most out of those they lead and deliver the best outcomes for their pupils.

 We really hope you can join us for what we hope will (once again) be a very special day.
-If you are interested, we are now offering a 20% discount code to all those who pre-register for next year’s conference before the final details of the event are confirmed.
-To do so, please follow the link below…
+If you are interested, then tickets are now on SALE!
+To get yours and learn more about the conference, please use the link below…